 Flexible Learning Format:

 Most students will continue to serve in their current ministry roles while completing the program part time.
 While most of the courses will be delivered as one-week intensives, some courses may be offered in an online format at the discretion of the Program Director.
-This is to provide students the opportunity to come to campus just three weeks in a year and be able to immediately apply their learning in their current context while earning this doctoral degree.
+This is to provide students the opportunity to come to campus just two weeks in a year and be able to immediately apply their learning in their current context while earning this doctoral degree.

 Students must possess a theological or ministry master’s degree from a regionally accredited institution with a minimum GPA of 3.0.